aboavent/BlackBeltCapstone/Data/README.md

-Data Files Generated and sent to S3
+Test Data file generated from scripts - all data files are generated from scripts and stored in S3